Eyemouth

-The town's name comes from its location at the mouth of the Eye Water river.
+The town's name comes from its location at the mouth of the Eye Water.
 The Berwickshire coastline consists of high cliffs over deep clear water with sandy coves and picturesque harbours.
 A fishing port, Eyemouth holds a yearly Herring Queen Festival.
 Notable buildings in the town include Gunsgreen House and a cemetery watch-house built to stand guard against the Resurrectionists (body snatchers).
-Many of the features of a traditional fishing village are preserved in the narrow streets and 'vennels'.
+Many of the features of a traditional fishing village are preserved in the narrow streets and "vennels".

 Eyemouth is not far from the small villages of Ayton, Reston, St Abbs, Coldingham, and Burnmouth, all in Berwickshire.

 The coast offers opportunities for birdwatching, walking, fishing and diving.
 Accommodation includes several hotels, B&Bs and a holiday park.

-History
+History of Eyemouth

+A 16th-century artillery fortress

-Fort Point, Eyemouth, was the site of the first trace-italienne-style fortification in Britain.
-Building commenced in 1547 by Sir Richard Lee (1513–1575) and it cost £1,906.
-It was demolished under the Treaty of Boulogne in 1550.
-Rebuilt again six years later by d'Oisel and the Italian military engineer Lorenzo Pomarelli, it held some 500 French troops.
-It was demolished again under the Treaty of Cateau-Cambresis in 1559.
-Traces of the ramparts are still to be seen.
+Fort Point at Eyemouth was the site of the first trace-italienne-style fortification in Britain, built on a spur or peninsula overlooking the existing harbour during the war known as the Rough Wooing.
+Building commenced in 1547 by the English military engineer Sir Richard Lee (1513–1575), and it cost £1,906.
+Some of the stone was brought from a demolished tower at Dunglass Castle, East Lothian and timber was taken from Coldingham Priory.

+The fort was demolished under the Treaty of Boulogne in 1551.
+A larger and more complex fort was built in 1557 and 1558 by d'Oisel and probably the Italian military engineer Lorenzo Pomarelli for the Regent of Scotland, Mary of Guise, when at war with England.
+The new fortress could hold some 500 French troops, and may have been intended as a staging post to securely store munitions and artillery near Berwick-upon-Tweed and the border with England.
+New fortifications were built at Berwick in response.

+New picks, mattocks, and shovels made in Edinburgh Castle were shipped to the workforce from Leith in April 1558, and provisions with butter, biscuit, cheese, flour, and ling (salt fish) were sent until October.
+However, the new work at Eyemouth, which perhaps was never completed, was scheduled for demolition under the Treaty of Cateau-Cambrésis in 1559.
+French garrisons remained in Scotland at Dunbar Castle, Inchkeith, and at Leith.
+The landward ramparts from both the English and French phases are still to be seen as earthworks.